SophieDufrane/PP1_My_Website/README.md

 ### Unfixed Bugs:

+The About-me scetion could have a better look when using screens 768px and bigger, the title "About Me" looks slightly disconnected from the rest of the section.

+I remove the bottom-margin of the h2 on bigger screens to improve the visual, however I think this can be improved to make the visual more consistent.

 ## Deployment:
 - The site was deployed to GitHub following the steps below:
     - In the GitHub repository, navigate to the "Settings" tab.
     - In the "Pages" menu, from the "Source" dropdown list, select "Deploy from a Branch".
-    - On the branch section select "main" Branch and "Root" Folder.
+    - On the branch section select "Main" Branch and "Root" Folder.
     - Go back to the "Code" tab and refresh.
-    - THe ribbon at the top will display a green icon when it has been deployed correctly.
+    - The ribbon at the top will display a green check when it has been deployed correctly.
     - On Deployment section check the link for the deploid website.

 - The live link can be found here: https://sophiedufrane.github.io/project1-v2/